spaghettidba/XESmartTarget/README.md

 # XESmartTarget

+XESmartTarget is the simplest way to write Extended Events data to a database table.

 XESmartTarget is a command line tool to help you working with SQL Server Extended Events.
 It offers the ability to perform custom actions in response to Events, in a way that is not possible by using the built-in targets.

 While you are free to extend XESmartTarget with your own Response types, XESmartTarget does not require any coding.
 Instead, it can be configured with simple `.json` configuration files.